Worgaros/Worgaros.github.io/Pages/OpenGLDemoScene.md

 ### Skybox

 To do the background of my scene I use a cubemap.
-Cubemap is a graphic technic that gives the illusion that a three-dimensional space is infinite around you.
+Cubemap is a graphic technique that gives the illusion that a three-dimensional space is infinite around you.
 We use textures for each side of the cube.

 ## Optimisation